mgmax/sammelbestellung/README.md

  - a checklist for unpacking the parcel ("How many pieces of this article go to person A?")
 - Import the basket into the shops, see if the total sum including shipping is correct
 - Start the order
+- Use the autmatically generated mail to inform the buyers
 - When the parcel arrives, each buyer takes out his things and checks them off on the unpacking list

 <h2>Supported shops</h2>